 A&HE 6152 Advanced Narrative Research in English Education

 Students may also satisfy the requirement for research methods courses by completing approved courses in other programs and departments across the College.

 Credit Requirements and Transfer Credits for the Ed.D.
 Program in the Teaching of English

-The number of courses students must complete depends largely on the number of credits approved for transfer from previous graduate work.
+The number of courses students must complete depends largely on the number of credits approved for transfer from previous graduate work at Teachers College.
 Students working toward an Ed.D. degree (90 credits) may transfer a maximum of 45 credits and will thus complete at least 45 credits while in the Ed.D. program.
 Approval of transfer of credits is always at the discretion of the advisor.